-Neural Gas (NG) is known as a novel approach of VQ and NG with local linear mapping (LLM) has been applied to a time-series prediction problem [10].
+Neural Gas (NG) is known as a novel approach of VQ and NG with local linear mappings (LLMs) has been applied to a time-series prediction problem [10].
 In the application, the predicted value in each of subregions is approximated by using a corresponding linear mapping.
-It has been demonstrated that, compared with k-means with RBF, NG with LLM is advantageous in terms of the number of subregions, each of which is approximated by using a linear mapping.
+It has been demonstrated that, compared with K-means with RBF, NG with LLMs is advantageous in terms of the number of subregions, each of which is approximated by using a linear mapping.
 The similar idea has been applied to fuzzy modeling with TS fuzzy model, and its effectiveness has been demonstrated [11].
-However, the effectiveness of the similar approach has not been been confirmed for simpler fuzzy model such as simplified fuzzy modeling [12], [14].
+However, the effectiveness of the similar approach has not been been confirmed for simpler fuzzy model such as simplified

-In this paper, the concept of Vector Quantization such as NG and k-means with LLM is applied to fuzzy modeling with simplified fuzzy inference model.
-Before adjusting the parameters by using SDM, the initial parameters of fuzzy rules including the weights in the consequent part are determined by using NG (k-means) and supervised learning in the proposed methods.
-The determination of the initial parameters of the consequent part firstly divides the input space into Voronoi subregions, and then determines a constant value well approximating the output value of each subregion by using supervised learning.
+This paper proposes to apply the concept of NG with LLMs to fuzzy modeling with simplified fuzzy inference model.
+Before tuning the parameters by using SDM, the proposed method determines the initial parameter values of fuzzy rules including the weights in the consequent part by using NG and supervised learning.
+The determination of the initial parameter values of the consequent part firstly divides the input space into Voronoi subregions, and then determines a constant value well approximating the output value of each subregion by using supervised learning.
 The effectiveness of the proposed method with simplified fuzzy modeling is demonstrated in numerical simulations of function approximation and classification problems.
-In Section II, the conventional learning methods of fuzzy model, NG, k-means and LLM are introduced.
-In Section III, a learning method for the simplified fuzzy models using NG and k-means are proposed.
-In Section IV, numerical simulations for function approximation and classification problems are performed to demonstrate the effectiveness of the proposed methods.
+In Section II, conventional learning methods of fuzzy model, NG and NG with supervised learning are introduced.
+In Section III, a learning method for the simplified fuzzy model using NG is proposed.
+In Section IV, numerical simulations for function approximation and classification problems are performed to demonstrate the effectiveness of the proposed method.